brockv/brockv.github.io/CS460/HWK7/index.md

 - [Code Repository](https://github.com/brockv/brockv.github.io/tree/master/CS460/HWK7/Homework7)
 - [Demo Video](https://www.youtube.com/watch?v=q4Nt569kcC8&feature=youtu.be)

-### **I: Setting Up the Controller**
+### **I: Setting Up the Controllers**

 The end goal of this assignment was to translate certain words from a client's input into GIFS using GIPHY's and their Sticker API Translate endpoint, then displaying them in the view.
-So to get this started, I first created the controller I would be using to handle the communication between GIPHY and the web app.
+The first controller only has a single method which is used to load the view.

 ```c#
 /// <summary>